henfee/SMC_HandsOn/lab01.md

 ```
 Note that the repository you have just copied only contains some Jupyter Notebooks and a .csv file containing some data.
 If you have a GitHub repo containing any sort of SMC supported files (LaTex, Juypter notebooks, Sage worksheets, etc.) you can add them directly by using `git clone repo_url` from the terminal.

+---

-## Exercise
+## Exercise 1:
-Create/Import a LaTex document, which will be the "lecture material" for your course.
-Save it in the notes directory of your course.
+* Create/Import a LaTex document, which will be the "lecture material" for your course.
+Save it in the notes directory of your course (we are going to use this later in the session).

-Make a few changes to the document.
+* Make a few changes to the document.
 Even if just changing some layouts bits and stuff.

+---